diging/tethne/doc/api/_sources/tutorial.analyze.txt

 ------------------------------------

 The :mod:`.analyze.collection` sub-package provides mechanisms for analyzing an entire :class:`.GraphCollection`\.
-Most NetworkX algorithems are accessible via :func:`.analyze.collection.algorithm`\.
+Most NetworkX algorithms are accessible via :func:`.analyze.collection.algorithm`\.
 To calculate betweenness centrality for an entire :class:`.GraphCollection`\, for example, use: